The Office of Event & Space Management

 - Event Safety Requirement

-All safety requirements as issued by the Administrative Services/Risk Management Office must be adhered to at all times.
-The Office of Event and Space Management, Campus Safety and Police, and the Risk Management Office reserve the right to reassign or cancel confirmed reservations due to unforeseen or uncontrollable circumstances that pose a safety risk.
+All safety requirements as issued by the Insurance and Risk Management must be adhered to at all times.
+The Office of Event and Space Management, Campus Safety and Police, and the Insurance and Risk Management office reserve the right to reassign or cancel confirmed reservations due to unforeseen or uncontrollable circumstances that pose a safety risk.

 - Event Cancellations or Changes